ethanSanchezD/Convertor/README.md

 ### Prerequisites

+* To use currency converter, internet conection is necesary.

 #### Maven
 To run this proyect, it is necessary to have Apache Maven at least 3.8.8 version installed, but it is strongly recommended to use the latest release version.
-In case you need to install Maven, go to the oficial installation page
+In case you need to install Maven, go to the oficial installation page.

 * [Download Apache Maven](https://maven.apache.org/download.cgi)
 * [Install Apache Maven](https://maven.apache.org/install.html)